 Would be great if you could reply to this email – just so we know that you haven’t missed it.

 You can change the above template and use it throughout the length of the project to keep them updated at every stage.
-Once the update email from the last step is sent (and the response has been logged away), your client is successfully onboarded!
+Once the update email from the last step is sent (and the response has been logged away), your client is successfully onboard!

 When Client Onboarding Needs More

 Depending on the nature of your services, you may need to ask for more details during the onboarding stage.
 If you feel that a certain onboarding step is fairly involved – like one in which you have too many questions, ditch the email and go for a call instead.
-A 30 minute call would be much better than a 30-email deep conversation thread (over a span of a week) in such cases.
+A 30-minute call would be much better than a 30-email deep conversation thread (over a span of a week) in such cases.

 Client onboarding doesn’t have to be a complicated process.
-All you need to do is to explain to the client to how you both will work together.
+All you need to do is to explain to the client how you both will work together.
 If you don’t have a client onboarding system in place, you miss out on a great chance to show the clients that you care about them and their business.
 An effective onboarding process can set the foundation of a successful client-agency relationship.
 You can develop a great one for yourself by tweaking the above sequence.

 So, what’s your process for onboarding new clients?